ripple0328/gatherly/README.md

 # \q
 ```

-install npm packages
+3. install npm packages
 ```
 debox run npm_install
 ```
-create DB for this app
+4. setup DB for this app

-run db setup
 ```
 devbox run setup
 ```

-app using google oauth, so need app id and secret, you can create it from [google cloud console](https://console.cloud.google.com/apis/credentials)
+5. app using google oauth, so need app id and secret, you can create it from [google cloud console](https://console.cloud.google.com/apis/credentials)

 ```bash
 set secrets to mac keyvaults, direnv will populate that to local session